EasyPost/easy-ui/documentation/specs/Table.md

 - Tables must have a thead, containing a th for each column.
 - Tables must have a tbody wrapping the table body of rows.
 - Tables should try to include row headers as the first cell in a row.
-- `DisplayTable` should contain static textual and numeric data rather than actionable components.
-For more advanced cases, see `Table`.
+- `Table` should contain static textual and numeric data rather than actionable components.
+For more advanced cases, see `DataGrid`.

 Most accessibility concerns will be handled through React Aria.